r3dl3g/persistent/README.md

 ## Implementation

-Since c++ has no build in mechanismn to get reflection information about the members of a struct or class, this is done by a tuple that hold just the information to the defined members of a struct.
+Since c++ has no build in mechanismn to get reflection information about the members of a struct or class, this is done by deduction and for structs by a tuple that hold just the information to the defined members of that struct.
 Additional the members get a name information so they can be stored in a name/key based sink.
 For that, some changes are necessary to the basic struct.

 1. The struct itself must be recognized as a persistent struct.
 2. The members have to be associated with a name and stored/loaded dpendend of their type.
-3. A tuple that hold the information about the members.

 # Usage